HPM573/HW_04/README.md

 1. We don’t have transition from “Well” to “Post-Stroke” and instead a patient who experiences stroke while in state “Well” will move to the temporary state “Stroke”.
-2. From state “Stroke” one can move to “Post-Stroke” state with 70% probability or move to "Death" with 30% probability.
+2. From state “Stroke” one can move to “Post-Stroke” state with $q$ probability or move to "Stroke Death" with $1-q$ probability.
 3. And the movements out of the state “Post-Stroke” is now more accurately modeled.
-A patient in this state may experience another stroke with 20% probability or may experience an “event-free” cycle and stays in “Post-Stroke” state with 80% probability.
+A patient in this state may experience another stroke or may experience an “event-free” cycle and stays in “Post-Stroke” state.

 **Problem 6: Simulation (Weight 4)**.
 Develop a new Markov model to simulate 2,000 patients over 50 years to estimate the expected life-years